jomivz/jomivz.github.io/_posts/2021-04-21-win-forensics-artifacts.md

 Forensics comrpomise in registry hives.

 Note: refer to [heaxacorn](https://hexacorn.com/tools/3r.html) for the full listing/mapping of regripper plugins to hives.
+Note: Run the plugins for ntuser.dat and userclass.dat, as many as the number of evidences (two per users) collected.

 | **Hive** | **Interesting Plugin** |
 |---------------|-------------|